scAB1001/IoT-Sensor-Framework/cwk-02/README.md

 #### Azfunc directory

-within the azfunc/ directory, a shell script, `setup.sh`, has been provided for simplicity.
+Within the azfunc/ directory, a shell script, `setup.sh`, has been provided for simplicity.

 **Focused structural view**